-These guidelines for disclosures of information to investors, securities market professionals and the media set forth the standards of conduct for Company employees and members of the Company's Board of Directors with regard to the disclosure of information to: 1) securities market professionals such as analysts, broker-dealers, institutional investment managers, investment companies and hedge funds, (2) investors, (3) media personnel and (4) other individuals or entities outside the Company.
-These guidelines have specifically been revised to comply with Regulation FD promulgated by the Securities and Exchange Commission ("SEC").
+These guidelines for disclosures of information to investors, securities market professionals and the media set forth the standards of conduct for directors, officers and employees of the Company with regard to the disclosure of information to: 1) securities market professionals such as analysts, broker-dealers, institutional investment managers, investment companies and hedge funds, (2) investors, (3) media personnel and (4) other individuals or entities outside the Company.
+These guidelines have specifically been revised to comply with Regulation FD promulgated by the SEC.
 Regulation FD became effective October 23, 2000.

-- As a "public company," the Company is committed to timely, consistent, fair and credible dissemination of information to the public, in keeping with legal and regulatory requirements, to enable orderly behavior in the capital markets.
+As a "public company," the Company is committed to timely, consistent, fair and credible dissemination of information to the public, in keeping with legal and regulatory requirements, to enable orderly behavior in the capital markets.
 The Company regularly prepares comprehensive reports for filing with the SEC and dissemination to the public.
-Our management is often asked, nevertheless, to provide additional business and financial information.
-It is the policy of this Company never to release material, non-public information to any third party except (1) pursuant to signed confidentiality agreements or (2) communications made to a person who owes the Company a duty of trust or confidence such as an attorney, investment or commercial banker or accountant.
-Should the Company release material, non-public information to an investor or securities market professional other than under the special circumstances referred to above, then it is the Company's policy, pursuant to Regulation FD, to immediately make public disclosure of such information.
+Our leadership is often asked, nevertheless, to provide additional business and financial information.
+It is the policy of the Company never to release material, non-public information to any third party except (1) pursuant to signed confidentiality agreements or (2) communications made to a person who owes the Company a duty of trust or confidence such as an attorney, investment or commercial banker or accountant.
+Should the Company release material, nonpublic information to an investor or securities market professional other than under the special circumstances referred to above, then it is the Company's policy, pursuant to Regulation FD, to immediately make public disclosure of such information.

-- For various reasons, including ensuring the accuracy and proper disclosure of information, it is the Company's policy to limit the individuals responding to requests for information to authorized spokespersons.
-Employees who are not authorized spokespersons shall continue to refer all calls from shareholders, securities market professionals, banks and media to persons authorized to speak on behalf of the Company.
-Any request for such business or financial information should be directed to the following Authorized Spokespersons for the Company:
+For various reasons, including ensuring the accuracy and proper disclosure of information, it is the Company's policy to limit the individuals responding to requests for information to authorized spokespersons.
+Directors, officers and employees who are not authorized spokespersons shall continue to refer all calls from shareholders, securities market professionals, banks and media to persons authorized to speak on behalf of the Company.
+Any request for such business or financial information should be directed to the following authorized spokespersons for the Company:

-- o Chairman of the Board of Directors
+- Chair of the Board;

-- Chief Executive Officer
+- Chief Executive Officer; and

 - Chief Financial Officer